tilo/smarter_csv/README.md

  * if the chunk_size is not set, then the array will only contain one Hash.
  * if the chunk_size is > 0 , then the array may contain up to chunk_size Hashes.
  * this can be very useful when passing chunked data to a post-processing step, e.g. through Resque

+#### NOTES on improper quotation and unwanted characters in headers:
+ * some CSV files use un-escaped quotation characters inside fields.
+This can cause the import to break.
+To get around this, use the `:force_simple_split => true` option in combination with `:strip_chars_from_headers => /[\-"]/` .
+This will also significantly speed up the import.
+   If you would force a different :quote_char instead (setting it to a non-used character), then the import would be up to 5-times slower than using `:force_simple_split`.

 #### Known Issues:
  * if you are using 1.8.7 versions of Ruby, JRuby, or Ruby Enterprise Edition, `smarter_csv` will have problems with double-quoted fields, because of a bug in an underlying library.